Lara Logan: Early journalism

+War correspondence in Afghanistan and Iraq

 Logan was hired in 2000 by GMTV Breakfast Television (in the UK) as a correspondent; she also worked with CBS News Radio as a freelance correspondent.
 Days after the September 11 attacks, she asked a clerk at the Russian Embassy in London to give her a visa to travel to Afghanistan.
 In November 2001, while in Afghanistan working for GMTV, she infiltrated the American-British-backed Northern Alliance and interviewed their commander, General Babajan, at the Bagram Air Base.

 CBS News offered her a full-fledged correspondent position in 2002.
 She spent much of the next four years reporting from the battlefield, including war zones in Afghanistan and Iraq, often embedded with the United States Armed Forces.
 But she also interviewed famous figures and explorers such as Robert Ballard, discoverer of the wreck of the RMS Titanic.
 Many of her reports were for 60 Minutes II.
 She was also a regular contributor to the CBS Evening News, The Early Show and Face the Nation.
-In February 2006, Logan was promoted to "Chief foreign affairs correspondent" for CBS News.
+In February 2006, CBS News named Logan their chief foreign affairs correspondent.